-Blogs are website gold for many reasons because they help with SEO and lead generation.
+Blogs are website gold for many reasons because they help with Search Engine Optimization and lead generation.
 Well-written posts provide value to your site’s visitors by educating them in your area of expertise and generating a sense of trust that you are truly an expert in that field.

-Adding in a “Subscribe Now” section is also valuable because subscribers will receive notifications every time a post is published, keeping your company top of mind.
+Adding a “Subscribe Now” section is also valuable because subscribers will receive notifications every time a post is published, keeping your company top of mind.
 Plus, it will provide you with names/emails of potential clients with whom you may want to follow up.

-After they fill out that form, we will want to follow up with them shortly thereafter.
-Of course, you don’t want to bombard their inboxes with emails, but it’s a great way to see who is interested.
+After they fill out that form, we will want to follow up with them to stay top-of-mind and provide more valuable resources.
+Of course, we don’t want to bombard their inboxes with emails, but it’s a great way to see who is interested.
 Plus, as with the blog, you are providing helpful information to the consumer and establishing yourself as an expert in the field.